intermine/im-docs/docs/system-requirements/software/gradle/index.rst

     ./gradlew --help

-To stop all daemons
+To see what tasks are available

 .. code-block:: sh

-    ./gradlew --stop
+    ./gradlew tasks

 To get rid of compiled files